You will learn

 Content block events

-Set up a content block
+Create a new content block

-Set up a content block
+Create a new content block

 1. Navigate to the Customer Hub tab in Klaviyo’s left-hand navigation.

-2. Click the Settings button.
+2. Click the gear (settings) button.

 • Internal name